Our teachers have started 42 businesses worth more than $4.5 billion.

 Rob currently serves on several corporate and nonprofit boards.
 He is the founder of the Austin Chapter of Entrepreneurs’ Organization (EO) and an active member in World Presidents’ Organization (WPO).
 He serves on the teaching faculty of the Acton School of Business, where he teaches Growth & Customers in their MBA program.
 Rob holds a Bachelor of Business Administration from The University of Texas at Austin.

-In his spare time, Rob is also the drummer in Austin indy rock band, Driver.
+In his spare time, Rob is also the drummer in Austin indie rock band, Driver.

 - Founder of Tenduit Software and OneGlobal Partners